awsdocs/aws-elemental-mediapackage-user-guide/doc_source/gs-monitor-emp.md

 1. Under **All metrics**, choose the **AWS/MediaPackage** namespace\.

-1. Select the metric dimension to view the metrics \(for example, choose `packagingConfiguration` to view metrics per configuration\)\.
+1. Select the metric dimension to view the metrics \(for example, choose `channel` to view metrics per channel\)\.

 For a list of AWS Elemental MediaPackage metrics, see [AWS Elemental MediaPackage VOD Content Metrics](metrics-vod.md)\.